Tools for HANA SQL Data Warehousing

 • SAP Business Warehouse (SAP BW)

-• Database management systems (including IBM DB2, Oracle, Microsoft SQL Server, Teradata)
+• Database Management Systems (e.g., IBM DB2, Oracle, Microsoft SQL Server, Teradata)

 • SOAP and OData